DJI Mini 3 : our complete test

 Like the Mini 3 Pro and the Mavic 3, the DJI Mini 3 is available on its own, without a remote control.
 Ideal if you already own a DJI RC-N1 or a DJI RC from another device, or if your drone has been broken.

-Here are the 5 different packages available on the official DJI website:
+Here are the 5 different packs available on the official DJI website or Amazon :

 Discover our accessories for